 If you are in an accident or your business suffers a loss that is covered under a business insurance policy, one of the first steps you need to take is to file an insurance claim.
 Filing a claim starts the process of making sure you get money for the losses you incur.
 The best insurance providers make the claims process simple, but it’s important to know how insurance claims work and how to file one.

-An insurance claim is a request made by the insured (the policyholder) to the insurance company for payment due to an incident or loss covered under the policy agreement.
+An insurance claim is a request made by the insured (the policyholder) to the insurance company for a loss covered under the policy agreement.

 For example, let’s say you operate a fleet of company vehicles and one of your drivers is involved in an accident.
 To start the process of the insurance company paying for repairs to the vehicle, you would need to file a claim with your insurance carrier.
 The insurance company may then approve or reject the claim based on an assessment.

-Depending upon the insurer, the claims process could include downloading and mailing in documents, uploading documents to an online insurance portal, faxing documents, calling a toll-free hotline, or using an app.
-You can see specific examples of a simple claims process by reading our review of AIG or our Thimble review.
+The claims process could include downloading and mailing documents, uploading documents to an online insurance portal, faxing documents, calling a toll-free hotline or using an app.
+Knowing how the process works for your insurance provider will make it easier and quicker to file the claim.

-Be sure to check your insurance policy’s declaration page, which provides detailed information on what is covered and your deductible amount, which is your out-of-pocket costs until the insurance carrier’s payment is applied.
+Be sure to check your insurance policy’s declaration page, which provides detailed information on your coverage and your deductible amount, which is your out-of-pocket cost until the insurance carrier’s payment is applied.